West Highland Way: A guide to the trek

 Where to stay

 Highland hospitality can be as friendly as it gets, from B&Bs to guesthouses, bunkbarns to luxurious hotels.
-For example, on UK Exploratory's self-guided holiday you might find yourself spending one night in a comfy hotel in the mountains and the next night in a friendly guesthouse on a village green.
+For example, on Alpine Exploratory's self-guided holiday you might find yourself spending one night in a comfy hotel in the mountains and the next night in a friendly guesthouse on a village green.

 The West Highland Way relative to other walks